gmucsn/mTree_learning_exercises/basic_auctions/step_4/README.md

     self.endowment = message.get_payload()["endowment"]
 ```

 Next, we will want to implement the directive for handling the start_bidding directive coming from the institution.
-In our implementation the agent will see the  price estimate and the error on the estimate.
+In our implementation the agent will see the value estimate and the error on the estimate.
 It will then make a decision about how much to bid.

+TODO: change code to value_estimate.
 ```
 @directive_decorator("start_bidding")
 def start_bidding(self, message: Message):